xqmsg/csdk-core/README.md

 const char* message = "Hello World";
 const char* recipients = "john@email.com,jane@email.com";

+// The metadata be used to identify this communication on the dashboard.
+// This may also be created without heap allocation via xq_use_metadata. struct xq_metadata meta = xq_new_email_metadata("Hello!");

 struct xq_message_payload result = { 0,0 };

 if (!xq_encrypt_and_store_token(